-Lab attendance.
+Lab Attendance.
 Lab meetings are active and interactive, and to get the most out of this course you need to attend and participate in all of them.
 You will receive 5 points toward your lab participation grade for each of the 12 lab meetings that you attend and actively participate in.
-Up to 10 points of lab attendance can be made up by recruiting a friend or friends to conscientiously complete the surveys for our class's online experiments: you'll receive 5 points per friend who conscientiously completes the surveys.
+Up to 10 points of lab attendance can be made up by recruiting a friend or friends to complete the surveys for our class's online experiments: you'll receive 5 points per friend who conscientiously completes the surveys.
 Note, though, that your total lab attendance score cannot exceed 60 points.

-Late assignments.
-Assignments are generally due before class starts each Monday for the Monday lab sections, and at the start of lab for the Tuesday section.
-(You'll receive the instructions for each assignment in during the previous week's lab period.)
+Late Assignments.
+Assignments are generally due before class starts each Monday; you'll receive the instructions for each assignment during the previous week's lab period.
 Late assignments will receive a 10% penalty per day (24 hours) past their deadline, unless you have arranged an extension with the instructor prior to the due date.
-If something comes up that you think will interfere with your ability to meet an assignment deadline, please let us know rather than stressing in silence!
-The sooner you get in touch with us, the more flexible we can be with accommodations.

-If an assignment is already late, there is no benefit to working on it during lecture or lab-it'll have the same late penalty if you turn it in 20 minutes late as if you turn it in 20 hours late.
+If you have not completed an assignment by the start of lecture, there is no benefit to working on it during lecture or lab-it'll have the same late penalty if you turn it in 20 minutes late as if you turn it in 20 hours late.